FUNDING OPPORTUNITIES FOR POSTGRADUATE RESEARCH STUDENTS

 PRSS information session

-An information session for the 2013 PRSS round will be held in early May (exact date TBA) in the Woolley Common Room (N480 Woolley Building).
+An information session for the 2014 PRSS round will be held 2pm Monday 5th May in the Woolley Common Room (N480 Woolley Building).
 Applicants will be provided with advice on submitting a funding proposal for this competitive grant scheme.
 The session will include an opportunity for questions

 Submitting an application

-Please submit 5 (five) sets of the completed application and attachments by the closing date to:
+Please submit 2 (two) sets of the completed application and attachments by the closing date to:

 Research Support Officer

 All enquiries relating to the application process for the Postgraduate Research Support Scheme (PRSS) should be directed to the School Research Support Officer.

 Teaching Fellowships provide postdoctoral students with the opportunity to undertake face-to-face teaching whilst gaining other sorts of valuable academic experience.
 Closely integrated with the School of Economics program, and supervised by senior academic staff, the Fellowships are held for a period of one year.

 Students may hold only one Teaching Fellowship during their candidature; the remuneration and the variety of experiences offered make them an attractive scheme for postdoctoral candidates.